HenrikBengtsson/CBI-software/README.md

 This will download the software, extract it, and install it to `${SOFTWARE_ROOT_CBI}/bat-<version>/`.
 The corresponding module file will be installed to `${MODULE_ROOT_CBI}/bat/<version>.lua`.
 Some software like **bat** is prebuilt for Linux when downloaded, whereas other software like **R** will be built from source code.

 _Comment: All modules have been verified to install on the Wynton HPC and the C4 environments.
-These are both running Centos 7 and are configured similarly.
+These are both running CentOS 7 and are configured similarly.
 So of the software has also been verified to install on Ubuntu 18.04._